malibiranrc/my-nodejs-app/README.md

    - If you're new to Kubernetes, consider using a managed service like [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) or [Amazon EKS](https://aws.amazon.com/eks/).
 These services simplify cluster management.

    - For local development this project, we are going to use [Minikube](https://minikube.sigs.k8s.io/docs/start/) to set up a single-node Kubernetes cluster on your machine.
+We will discuss this later in the GitHub Actions step.

 ## V. Creating a Kubernetes Manifest

+Creating a Kubernetes manifest is like giving instructions to Kubernetes on how to run your application.
+It ensures consistency, automates deployment, and makes it easy to manage and scale your app.
+Think of it as a recipe for your application in the Kubernetes environment.

-Create a `deployment.yaml` file to describe your application's configuration.
-Here's a simplified example for a Node.js app:
+To create a manifest, create a `deployment.yaml` file to describe your application's configuration.
+You may refer to this repository to view where it's located.
+Here is the manifest used for this project:

 ```yaml
 apiVersion: apps/v1